DSC-McMaster-U/Ocular-Disease-Identifier/README.md

 <div align="center">

-*Baka, and welcome to one of the 2024 McMaster GDSC Open Source project repos!
+*Hello, and welcome to one of the 2024 McMaster GDSC Open Source project repos!
 Project Lead: [Kristian Diana](https://github.com/kristiandiana).*